yoid2000/alc_attacks/alc_attacks/best_row_match/README.md

 ## Limitations

-We currently only run attacks on categorical columns as the unknown column.

 We currently don't recognize datetime columns as datetime columns.

 We only input csv files.
 Should add parquet to this in the future.